thwaller/protonvpn-ufw/README.md

 6. NL-FREE#1 : 217.23.3.171
 7. NL-FREE#2 : 217.23.3.91

+### ProtonVPN considerations
+1. protonvpn-cli has a killswitch function, although currently disabled.
+2. protonvpn-cli has an ipv6 disabling function.
+Disabling ipv6 locally external of the script may not be necessary or desired.

 ### To do
 1. Ideally this will be a more comprehensive script.
 Until then, the rules need to be set and tested
-2. Need to further restrict by interface and port?
+2. Need to further restrict by interface (wlan, eth, etc), protocol and port?

-### Local Files of Interest
+### Local files of interest for disabling IPv6
 1. /etc/ufw/sysctl.conf
 2. /etc/default/ufw
 3. /etc/sysctl.conf